rfl-urbaniak/LegalProbabilismBNs/index.md

 ### Brief description

-The entry on [Legal Probabilism](https://plato.stanford.edu/entries/legal-probabilism/) in the Stanford Encyclopedia of Philosophy which I co-authored with  [Marcello Di Bello](https://www.marcellodibello.com/) includes a   <a href="https://plato.stanford.edu/entries/legal-probabilism/#BayeNetwForLegaAppl" target="_blank">Go to application</a>  on Bayesian networks .
+The entry on [Legal Probabilism](https://plato.stanford.edu/entries/legal-probabilism/) in the Stanford Encyclopedia of Philosophy which I co-authored with  [Marcello Di Bello](https://www.marcellodibello.com/) includes a   <a href="https://plato.stanford.edu/entries/legal-probabilism/#BayeNetwForLegaAppl" target="_blank">section</a>  on Bayesian networks .
 Here, I provide more details and source code in R for  the examples discussed in that section.

 - If you just want to get the code, here is [the folder](https://github.com/rfl-urbaniak/LegalProbabilismBNs/tree/gh-pages/code) with  $\textsf{R}$ files containing bare code for the BNs and the wrapper functions.